nbuckley96/OEAS-895-Capstone-Beam-CP-Project/README.md

 # OEAS 895 Capstone Beam CP Project

-This project was built at an attempt to estimate beam attenuation from chlorophyll fluorescence in the upper water column to use as another potential proxy for phytoplankton biomass.
+This project was built at an attempt to estimate beam attenuation from chlorophyll a concentrations in the upper water column to use as another potential proxy for phytoplankton biomass.
+In the future, hopefully this model will be adapted to incorporate fluorescence with chlorophyll a as a predictor for beam attenuation.
+However, this could not be attempted at this time as the scaling of the of the fluorescence data varies depending on the sensor used for each cruise.

 The packages used in this project can be found beamcp_chl.yml file The following packages were installed in this conda environment:
+* Scikit Learn 1.2.2
-* Pandas
+* Pandas 1.5.3
-* Numpy
+* Numpy 1.23.5
-* Matplotlib
+* Matplotlib 3.7.1
-* Seaborn
+* Seaborn 0.12.2
-* Cartopy
+* Cartopy 0.21.1
-* CMOcean
+* CMOcean 3.0.3

 # Data